-A class of reduced complexity models developed for fluvial problems rests on defining a constitutive model for the mass flux, which in turn can be used with a mass balance equation (e.g., the Exner equation) to evolve the bed surface elevation.
+elevation.
 For applications to alluvial fans and river deltas, for instance, some models have been proposed that simply set the mass flux proportional to the current slope at that point (Voller and Paola, 2010; Lorenzo-Trueba and Voller, 2010; Lorenzo-Trueba et al., 2013).
 More sophisticated approaches employ the device of a critical threshold (Mitchell, 2006; Lai and Capart, 2007), whereby sediment transport occurs only when the bed inclination exceeds a critical slope (Lai and Capart, 2007; Hsu and Capart, 2008; Lai and Capart, 2009).
 In these models, the critical slope for the fluvial sediment flux can be derived by considering the friction stress at the sediment-water interface (the Shields stress).
-In some sense, this idea of a critical slope is analogous to the angle of repose governing the shapes of dry sand piles (Kuster and Gremaud, 2006; Giudice et al., 2019), or the morphology of idealized deltas and fans (Ke and Capart, 2015; Zhao et al., 2019; Chen et al., 2022).
+In some sense, this idea of a critical slope is analogous to the angle of repose governing the shapes of dry sand piles (Kuster and Gremaud, 2006; Giudice et al., 2019) or the morphology of idealized deltas and fans (Ke and Capart, 2015; Zhao et al., 2019; Chen and Capart, 2022).

 Mass flux models have also been used to model mud flows.
-In particular, we refer to the work of Yuhi and Mei (2004) where a flux law was obtained by combining lubrication theory with a cohesive yield stress criteria.
-Predictions from this model were verified by comparing with analytical solutions which constrain the slope of the deposit, in axi-symmetric domains, based on a cohesive yield stress criteria (Coussot et al., 1996; Yuhi and Mei, 2004).
+In particular, we refer to the work of Yuhi and Mei (2004), where a flux law was obtained by combining lubrication theory with a cohesive yield stress criteria.
+Predictions from this model were verified by comparing with analytical solutions which constrain the slope of the deposit, in axisymmetric domains, based on a cohesive yield stress criteria (Coussot et al., 1996; Yuhi and Mei, 2004).
 Unlike what might be seen in a sand pile or fluvial system close to the threshold, here the slope at a point varies with the thickness of the deposit.

 Contrasting with fluvial and mud flows, for debris flows it is believed that both friction angle and yield stress can affect the morphology of deposits (O'Brien et al., 1993; Mangeney et al., 2010; Murillo and García-Navarro, 2012; Pudasaini, 2012; Gregoretti et al., 2016; Tai et al., 2019; Pudasaini and Fischer, 2020).
 The study of Coussot et al. (1996) emphasizes this point.
 Using only a yield stress criterion, these authors derived solutions for deposit profiles which they compared with surveyed debris flow transects.
 This model was found to work well for cohesive debris flow deposits with high clay content.
 For lower clay content, however, deposit inclinations are more consistent with control by the saturated angle of friction (Takahashi, 1991).
-For debris deposits mixing coarse and fine material, therefore, it appears necessary to consider both a yield stress and a saturated friction angle, as in the well-known Mohr-Coulomb model for cohesive-frictional materials.
+For debris deposits mixing coarse and fine material, therefore, it appears necessary to consider both a yield stress and a saturated friction angle, as in the well-known Mohr-Coulomb model for cohesivefrictional materials.

-The objective of the current work is 3-fold, first, we will develop a mass flux expression that considers both friction angle and yield stress in setting the critical slope under a quasi-static assumption.
-Secondly, we will use this mass flux in an unstructured control volume finite element method (CVFEM) solution of the Exner mass balance equation to arrive at, for a given input mass, predictions of the final deposit location and shape.
+The objective of the current work is threefold, first, we will develop a mass flux expression that considers both friction angle and yield stress in setting the critical slope under a quasi-static assumption.
+Secondly, we will use this mass flux in an unstructured control volume finite-element method (CVFEM) solution of the Exner mass balance equation to arrive at, for a given input mass, predictions of the final deposit location and shape.
 Finally, we will assess the predictive performance of this model by comparing predictions with available closed-form expressions, experimental measurements, and field observations.